Skip to content

 def calculate_tvi(optical: xr.Dataset) -> xr.DataArray:

-"""Calculate TVI (Transformed Vegetation Index) from an xarray Dataset containing spectral bands.
+"""Calculate TVI (Transformed Vegetation Index) from spectral bands.

 Args: